shivanshdave/2020-432/classes/class02/README.md

 Today, we'll spend some time reviewing the latest forecast of the 2020 Democratic Presidential Primary from Nate Silver and the folks at [FiveThirtyEight.com](https://fivethirtyeight.com/), at [Who Will Win The 2020 Democratic Nomination?](https://projects.fivethirtyeight.com/2020-primary-forecast/)

 - You may be interested in [How Our Primary Model Works](https://fivethirtyeight.com/features/how-fivethirtyeight-2020-primary-model-works/) by Nate Silver, posted 2020-01-09.
+- More than one person has asked who I'm supporting in the primary.
+The Ohio primary isn't until 2020-03-17 (which is two weeks after "Super Tuesday" so we'll happens before then.
+I expect that not all of the current candidates will still be candidates.

 ## What's Coming Up?